Skip to main content

 The Timurid Princess

-“Love is the purest, when innocent.”
+“Love is purest when innocent.”

-The Harem at Kabul was buzzing with activities.
+The Harem at Kabul was buzzing with activity.
 Flowers were spread all over the corridors.
 Lamps were lit and servants, maids and eunuchs rushed all over the place in urgency.
-The small procession was visible from atop the towers and the foster mothers made sure that the rooms were well-organised for the tired travellers.
+The small procession was visible from atop the towers, and the foster mothers made sure that the rooms were well-organised for the tired travellers.
 Amidst the commotion, in one of the chambers, a princess was getting bathed by her ladies in waiting.
 After applying honey and milk, they sprinkled rose water.
 She was then clad in a very gaudy red Sharara belonging to her mother.
 She checked herself in the mirror at last.
-Her Paasha was placed right over her parted hair, her eyes drawn with Surma, her lips red with Laali and the ladies sprinkled scents on her.
-Her braided long hair, adorned with Jasmine flowers, covered with the fine transparent veil, she hurried with her jewellery, her heart thumping in her nervous giggle.
+Her Paasha was placed right over her parted hair, her eyes drawn with Surma, her lips red with Laali, and the ladies sprinkled scents on her.
+Her braided long hair, adorned with Jasmine flowers, covered with a fine transparent veil, she hurried with her jewellery, her heart thumping in her nervous giggle.
 All of eleven, she looked more like her mother, they said.
-Her peach skin was glowing and her dark eyes sparkled in happiness.
+Her peach skin was glowing, and her dark eyes sparkled in happiness.
 For most of the Harem, she was not considered beautiful, for she was of short build, for her age, and her face lacked the sharpness of most women of her dynasty.
 Her aunts would often say that being born in Hindustan made her a lot like them.
 “You are looking like an angel, Shehzaadi Rukaiya Begum.”
 The maids in waiting made the young princess giggle as they rushed with the final touches in urgency.

 A proud mother was welcoming a prince, as he accompanied his father, from Persia, back to the place called home.
 They had successfully impressed the Persian government in their favour, in case of need.
 The twelve-year-old prince sat rather vainly, on his horse, in his green and gold attire, and Surma-clad eyes searching the crowd of women who had gathered at the zenana entrance to welcome them.
-His eyes stopped at his mother and he smiled happily.
+His eyes stopped at his mother, and he smiled happily.

-“Go to your chambers Jalal.”
+“Go to your chambers, Jalal.”
 Hamida Banu shared a smile with Bega Begum.
 “You must be tired.”

-“Shehzaade azeem Jalaluddin Mohammad is here.”
+“Shehzaade Azeem Jalaluddin Mohammad is here.”
 The guard’s announcement alarmed her.

 She hurried to his room, through the corridor, her anklets making music and reached the room from the other side, faster than him.
 She then sat on the couch near his bed, eagerly waiting, heart thumping in excitement, her eyes fixed on the door.